aknackiron/testdroid-documentation/appium/python/index.md

 ---
 layout: default
-title: Appium Python Prerequisites
+title: 1.0 Appium Python Prerequisites
 ---

-# Installing Neded Tools
+# Installing Needed Tools

 This explains how to use Python to run Appium tests again Testdroid Cloud.